 (iii) The certification must be confirmed by use of the NRC's license verification system or by contacting the license issuing authority by the end of the next business day.

-(D) The transferor shall keep a copy of the verification documentation required under this paragraph as a record for inspection by the agency in accordance with subsection (mm) of this section.
+(D) The transferor shall keep a copy of the verification documentation required under this paragraph as a record for inspection by the department in accordance with subsection (mm) of this section.

 (19) Applicability of physical protection of category 1 and category 2 quantities of radioactive material during transit.
 The shipping licensee shall be responsible for meeting the requirements of paragraph (18), this paragraph, and paragraphs (20) - (23) of this subsection unless the receiving licensee has agreed in writing to arrange for the in-transit physical protection required under this paragraph, and paragraphs (20) - (23) of this subsection.